leonlinsx/minimal-mistakes/_posts/2019-01-26-additional-marketplace-rake-factors.md

 I had additional thoughts:
   * There are some marketplaces that seem to be exceptions to this framework (which Josh self-admits is not definitive)
     * E.g. The stock photography market has always been curious to me since someone pointed it out.
 [The rake there can be >50%,]((https://microstockinsider.com/microstock_commission_rates "photography commissions") an incredible amount for a service that has so many competitors, transparent fees, and little marginal costs on the platform side.
-    * E.g. China e-commerce marketplace rakes are very low (~4%) when compared to US marketplaces (~9%)
+    * E.g. China e-commerce marketplace rakes are very low when compared to US marketplaces e.g. taobao ~4% vs ebay ~9%
   * I think adding another factor of +3% for ‘promotional activity’ on the platform might be helpful
     * E.g. China e-commerce marketplace rev mentioned above is mostly from marketing activities, and the average cost is ~4%
-    * E.g. How a major online travel agency (OTA) lets advertisers become preferred members with better placement for 300bps
+    * E.g. How booking.com lets advertisers become preferred members with better placement for 300bps
     * E.g. Hotel loyalty program average ~3% of rev in increased costs for the hotel
     * E.g. Seamless' food delivery rake used to go from 12.5% to 20%, a difference of 7.5% (which is higher than 3%, but the average restaurant would be paying 15% and not the 12.5% rake, implying a smaller difference)